 Tulsa Ballet Center for Dance Education classes are now underway!
-After several months away, the Get Back to Dance program began July 27, following new guidelines for pick up and drop off, modified scheduling to aid with studio cleaning processes, and required mask usage.
-Fall enrollment is open, with classes in the studios at Broken Arrow and Brookside campuses, as well as virtual offerings.
+After several months away, the students returned in summer 2020, following new guidelines for pick up and drop off, modified scheduling to aid with studio cleaning processes, and required mask usage.
+We look forward to the return of many more students this fall.
+Learn more about the 2021-2022 school year here.

-In response to COVID-19, we are restructuring our outreach programs for the 2020-2021 season.
-We have already begun working with some of our local school partners, and will be adapting our current offerings as well as creating new opportunities for children to explore dance, music and creativity in and out of the classroom through virtual and video mediums.
+In response to COVID-19, we restructured our outreach programs for the 2020-2021 season.
+We have already begun working with our local school partners for the 2021-2022 school year, and will be adapting our current offerings as well as creating new opportunities for children to explore dance, music, and creativity in and out of the classroom through virtual and video mediums.

 Tulsa Ballet provides meaningful arts experiences that enrich the quality of life in Tulsa.
 These arts experiences foster compassionate understanding, community engagement, enriched learning, and creative expression.
 Tulsa Ballet is determined to maintain its vibrancy, creativity, and relevancy so that when this crisis ends, we will still be here to provide the mental, physical, and emotional benefits of the performing arts and to bring joy to our community.
-You can ensure the future of Tulsa Ballet with a gift to the Critical Support Fund, and now your impact is doubled through a matching grant from the George Kaiser Family Foundation.
+You can ensure the future of Tulsa Ballet with a gift to the Critical Support Fund.

 With the support of our Ballet family, we know we will emerge from this crisis a better organization than before, stronger and more resilient, ready to continue fulfilling our mission and pursuing excellence in all we do.